 Controlled drainage, also known as drainage water management, is the practice of using a water control structure to raise the depth of the … Read More

-Saturated buffers store water within the soil of field buffers, by diverting tile water into shallow laterals control structures that raise … Read More
+Saturated buffers store water within the soil profile of field buffers, by diverting tile water into shallow laterals that raise the water … Read More

 Drainage Water Recycling